iporepos/plans/docs/about_cases.rst

    This section is under development.
 Updates soon.

-For scientific and technical information about ``plans`` as a whole, see the following literature:

 *Possantti, I., Marques G. A modelling framework for nature-based solutions expansion planning considering the benefits to downstream urban water users.
 Environmental Modelling & Software.
 Volume 152, 105381, ISSN 1364-8152.* https://doi.org/10.1016/j.envsoft.2022.105381.